Early Intervention and Early Childhood Education

 Bost’s Children’s program was created with the philosophy that the best way for children to learn is by learning together.
 This comprehensive program provides activities that allow children to learn and play side by side in a structured learning environment.

-Hand-in-Hand is a preschool center for children from six weeks to five years of age.
+Bost’s Child Development Center is a preschool for children from six weeks to five years of age.

 The program serves children who have developmental delays and require short- or long-term intervention.
 Conditions that may place a child “at risk’ include:

 - A low birth weight or premature birth

 - An illness beginning at or shortly after birth